Cause and Effect (Star Trek: The Next Generation): Reception

 In 2016, The Hollywood Reporter said this was the 70th best episode of all Star Trek television, and possibly the best opening scene.

-Viviane Casimir published an article in the Winter 1997 issue of the journal Extrapolation that used Data's ability to transmit a message to himself as an example of assigning special mental abilities to a cyborg.
+Viviane Casimir published an article in the winter 1997 issue of the journal Extrapolation that used Data's ability to transmit a message to himself as an example of assigning special mental abilities to a cyborg.
 In Computers of Star Trek, Lois Gresh and Robert Weinberg noted a contradiction between the description of Data being built around a neural net and examples of traditional von Neumann architecture.
 They noted how, in "Cause and Effect", when a crew member removed the cover to Data's positronic brain, it exposed flashing lights reminiscent of the large computers of the fifties and sixties, that reflected the values in the CPU's accumulator and other registers.

 In 2017, Den of Geek listed "Cause and Effect" as one of the top ten ground-breaking episodes of Star Trek: The Next Generation.

 In 2018, CBR ranked this one of the top twenty time travel themed episodes of all Star Trek series.
+The episode inspired the 2018 Legends of Tomorrow episode "Here I Go Again".

 In 2019, ThoughtCo ranked "Cause and Effect" in the top ten best episodes of the series, describing it as a "great story of time and choices".
-Also in 2019, The Hollywood Reporter ranked it among the top 25 episodes of Star Trek: The Next Generation who described it as having a unique repetitive structure and noting its direction by Jonathan Frakes.
+Also in 2019, The Hollywood Reporter ranked it among the top 25 episodes of Star Trek: The Next Generation, describing it as having a unique repetitive structure and noting its direction by Jonathan Frakes.
 The Hollywood Reporter ranked "Cause and Effect" as the 19th best episode of Star Trek: The Next Generation, noting the time-loop plot.

 In 2019, The Hollywood Reporter listed this among the 25 best episodes of Star Trek: The Next Generation.

-In 2020, Screen Rant ranked this episode the 13th best of Star Trek: The Next Generation, noting "lot of tension in the episode" and that the Kelsey Grammer cameo was "treat".
-That same year, they conclude that it is, "One of the best TNG episodes ever written," however, they also point out it is a terrifying episode and one of the top most frightening episodes of the series.
-They find the destruction of the Enterprise at the start "shocking", and then the audience is taken on a repeating "roller coaster ride" of deja vu catastrophe.
+In 2020, Screen Rant ranked this episode the 13th best of Star Trek: The Next Generation, noting a "lot of tension in the episode" and that the Kelsey Grammer cameo was a "treat".
+That same year, they conclude that it is "One of the best TNG episodes ever written," however, they also call it a terrifying episode and one of the top most frightening episodes of the series.
+They found the destruction of the Enterprise at the start "shocking", and then the audience is taken on a repeating "roller coaster ride" of déjà vu catastrophe.